pnijhara/pnijhara.github.io/content/post/install-chocolatey.md

 - tech
 autothumbnailImage: false
 ---
-In my first blog on Hugo, I have written a command on how to install Hugo on a Windows machine.
+In my first blog on Hugo [^footnote], I have written a command on how to install Hugo on a Windows machine.

 ``` shell
 > choco install hugo -confirm